 1. Complete admissions application.
 This step will create a Moraine Valley username and ID number that you need to access the MVConnect student portal for tuition class, payment schedule and much more.

 2. Visit your high school counselor about eligibility and course selection, and complete the Dual Enrollment High School Authorization Form.
+Note: Part B must include a course prior to registration.
+The form will not be accepted without course designation.

 4. Submit Dual Enrollment High School Authorization Form at the Registration Office in Building S, Room S103 (or extension sites) for Dual Enrollment course registration.